 - Increased trust

 - New skills development

 - Lower operating costs

 ISO 44001 can be used across organizations of any size in both the private and public sector, and is applicable to individual one-off projects up to company-wide partnerships.

 Unlike other management systems, ISO 44001 is looking to achieve additional value, rather than putting processes in place to stop something negative from occurring (such as poor quality, poor health and safety, poor environmental practices, etc.).
 The audit process is therefore much different, as ISO 44001 audits an organization’s culture and individual behaviors, rather than outputs.

-Over a series of four blogs I will explain the process, including shared knowledge, shared objectives and the crucial exit strategy.
+Over a series of four blogs Lee will explain the process, including shared knowledge, shared objectives and the crucial exit strategy.

-If you have any questions about ISO 44001, or any other management system, please get in touch.
+If you have any questions about ISO 44001 or other management systems certification, please contact us.
 Click here for information on our training services and here to access the Bookshop where a list of certification standards and guide books can be found.